 What better way to cure your January blues than by planning a Chinese New Year party?

-Chinese New Year 2017 is on Saturday 28th January and festivities will be taking place all over the country to celebrate Chinese culture and the start of the Year of the Rooster.
+Chinese New Year 2018 is on Friday 16th February and festivities will be taking place all over the country to celebrate Chinese culture and the start of the Year of the Dog.

 If you’re thinking of hosting your own celebrations, take a look through our Chinese New Year party ideas for inspiration.